 For more information on modular construction, contact Avalon Building Systems.

-Mortgage Lenders Like Stability.
-When getting a mortgage for new construction the project often runs into cost overruns.
+Mortgage Lenders Like Modular.
+When you are obtaining a mortgage for a new construction project the project often runs into cost overruns.
 This can be avoided by purchasing modular because the costs are preset.
 Lenders appreciate this stability in funding a new project.

 Not as Many Time Delays.
 Designing the property and having it enter the construction phase does not take long for Modular Homes.
-Each phase of modular homes are built simultaneously, allowing for them to be completed in a timely manner.
+Each phase of the home structure can be built simultaneously, allowing for homes to be completed in a timely manner.

 No Weather Delays.
-Modular homes are not subjected to the weather.
+Modular Homes are not subjected to the weather.
 They are built in a climate controlled factory.
 Site built homes often face delays due to inclement weather.